HongshanLi/TreeDetector/README.md

 # TreeDetector

 ## Data
-The raw data I had from Aerialytic consists of 1250 x 1250 aerial RGBA images, point-cloud LiDAR images (for elevation), infrared pixelpeak images, and hand-labellel mask for trees (as RGB images).
-They are proprietary to Aerialytic, so I cannot release them.
+The raw data I used is 1250 x 1250 RGBA images and their corresponding masks They are proprietary to Aerialytic, so I cannot release them.

-In my finalized model, I only used the RGB channels of the aerial RGBA images and their corresponding masks.
+In my finalized models, I only used the RGB channels of the aerial RGBA images and their masks.

 ### preprocess
 Pre-process consists of: